 - Existing medical bills for care and services

-- Future foreseeable medical costs
+- Future anticipated medical costs

 - Ongoing treatments and therapies